Nyamgavaa Ichinkhorloo

 Nyamgavaa Ichinkhorloo (born September 18, 1950) is a Mongolian theater artist, writer, film director, and film producer.
 He is president of Mongolian National Academy of Art and was named an Honored Artist of Mongolia for his contributions to film and theater in 2013 by the Mongolian President Tsakhiagiin Elbegdorj (Mongolian: Цахиагийн Элбэгдорж).
+He studied directing at the Russian Academy of Theatre Arts in Moscow and began his career in 1973 at the Youth and Children's Theater in Ulaanbaatar.

 Early life

 Nyamgavaa Ichinkhorloo was born on September 18, 1950, in Khuvsgul province, Mongolia to two teachers, Ichinkhorloo Jamyan and Yanjinsuren Mijid.
 He was the first of the couple's eight children.
 His father, Ichinkhorloo taught history and geography; his mother Yanjinsuren taught Mongolian language and literature.
 Nyamgavaa credits his parents with instilling in him a great respect for education and a love for language and story.
 He notes that, by the Mongolian lunar calendar, the moment he was born was the Tiger year, the Tiger day, and the Tiger hour; this is traditionally thought to be very auspicious.
 Mongolian tradition is that “triple tigers” are very brave, competent, and unpredictable.
 Khulan Tsoodol, a famous Mongolian poet, spoke to these qualities as they manifest in Nyamgavaa: “ To make a metaphor, Nyamgavaa is an artist like an erupting volcano. …He is always restless, burning from inside and finding his ideas in his passion and sufferings.”

 He completed secondary school in 1965, two years after his father's death.
 He had begun working while still in school to help support his family.
 After graduation, when he was fifteen years old, he began acting in Mongolia's Youth and Children's Theater in Ulaanbaatar (Mongolian: Улаанбаатар) Between 1965 and 1969, he acted in over 10 productions, including playing Mercutio in Romeo and Juliet.